 - Then click “Accessibility” > “Display.”

-- You’ll see a window (as shown above), navigate the cursor size bar and adjust it to normal size.
+- You’ll see a window (as shown below), navigate the cursor size bar and adjust it to normal size.

 Due to the complex nature of computer issues, sometimes it’s inevitable that you may encounter other scenarios not introduced here.
 I’d appreciate it if you can kindly share your stories here.
 Anyway, I hope this troubleshooting article has helped you unfreeze your Mac, and that the rotating beach ball won’t come back.